Bands & The Clubs They Worked In

 1965 - 66 The Strangers Top 40 Bar Band

-"MISS - MANAGED" by Mazur Enterprises ( Danny & Erwin) As Mrs Murphy's Basement, we Recorded For United Artists In 1967 with Tommy Kaye producing, along with The Hassles at Studio 3 NYC.
-We Also "Toured The Island"with them.
+"MISS - MANAGED" by Mazur Enterprises ( Danny & Irwin) As Mrs Murphy's Basement, we Recorded For United Artists In 1968 with Tommy Kaye producing, along with The Hassles at Studio 3 (Three doors down from Carnegie Hall ) in NYC.
+We Also "Toured The Island"with the Hassles.
 And so I ask the musical question __ WHO NEEDS A MANAGER WHO TAKES 20%, OF WHAT HE TELLS YOU THEY WERE PAYING YOU ___ TO TOUR LONG ISLAND ??? ___ BillyJoel used my Hammond A-100 to record the Hassles, Hour Of The Wolf Album.
 On The Hassles history web pages, they too talk about the absurdity of being "Managed by Mazur"

 My other NY credits include working with, Albert Grossman & Bennett Glotzer 1968-69 (managers of Bob Dylan, Band, Joplin, Peter Paul & Mary, Blood Sweat & Tears and many many more ) With Glotzer we started preparing to record for Columbia Records only to have our producer Andy Kulberg (Blues Project) bail out of NY and move to San Francisco.
 Then Glotzer brought in Robbie Robertson to produce and that went no where fast, other than one quick visit to the Bearsville Studio at Woodstock.
 Robbie was kinda busy with The Band In '68.